Wandalen/game_chess/Readme.md

 ## How to develop

-Before cloning the repository please maka a fork on github to been able to open pull requests.
+Before cloning the repository please make a fork on github to been able to open pull requests.
 Please open pull request into the branch `alpha`.

 <!--